 Is dream interpretation real?
 Dream #2

-No joke, my second dream, tumbling in the very next day, is my favorite because it flatters me.
+My second dream, tumbling in the very next day, is a favorite because it’s flattering.
 And it completely contradicts the first one.

 Is dream interpretation real?
-This gives you something to chew on.
+This gave me something to chew on.

-Not that anything special happened.
-I’ve had more fun — and more drama — in other dreams, but this one was unique.
+Nothing special happened.
+I’ve had more fun — and more drama — in other dreams, but this one was different.

-You see, in this dream, I was the king of cool and confidence.
-I was the smart guy others counted on for guidance.
+You see, in this dream, I’m the king of cool.
+I’m confident, the smart guy others come to for guidance.

 Now, I’ll be frank.
-I’ve never been the cool, confident guy anyone came to for advice.
-(Maybe I gave it away too freely, cheapening its value.
-Or bored the hell out of people, as know-it-alls do.)
+I’ve never been the cool, confident guy anyone comes to for advice.
+But there I was dishing it out.

 And I see no special meaning in this dream.
-At best, it gave me a fleeting opportunity to polish my ego, until reality slaps me awake.
+At best, it gives me a fleeting opportunity to polish my ego, until reality slaps me awake.

 So, what’s it all mean, Jack?

-If dream interpretation is real, it needs to untangle unintended knots because, in consecutive days, I got very different messages about myself.
+If dream interpretation is real, it creates contradictions because, on back-to-back days, I got very different messages about myself.

 Which brings me to something I’ve long suspected…

-Going back to a thrilling dream I had about twin sisters while at the libidinal peak of my early years, I landed on the idea that dreams are stories we tell ourselves for entertainment.
-That one was, uhm, entertaining, but at no expense.
+Going back to a thrilling dream I had about twin sisters during the libidinal peak of my early years, I got the idea that dreams are stories we tell ourselves for entertainment.
+That dream was entertaining, and at no expense.

 Sure, dreams may tell us things about ourselves because, as storytellers, we pick themes that excite us.
 And that includes nightmares.
-All you need do is check out the movie listings to see that many of us like getting the hell scared out of us.
+Check out the movie listings.
+Many of us like getting the hell scared out of us.

 With our senses, braking systems that they are, mostly shut down, we can do magical tricks with time, place and people.
 And what we do with that can tell us a lot about ourselves, including the parts we’d prefer ignoring, even though our friends won’t let us.